StevenPoulsen/PPRotator/README.md

 ## Install

-The addonn can be installed in Firefox from their Add-ons page: [https://addons.mozilla.org/en-US/firefox/addon/pprotator/]
+The addon can be installed in Firefox from their Add-ons page: [https://addons.mozilla.org/en-US/firefox/addon/pprotator/] To install in Microsoft Edge, you can go to their Extensions page: [https://microsoftedge.microsoft.com/addons/detail/pprotator/ddflccpegihphbbkdjekomceggcbegbf]

-It is still being reviewed at Microsoft and Google for Edge and Chrome.
+It is still being reviewed at Google for Chrome.
 If you can't wait for this (can take a long time), you can download the code directy from here and install it manually.

 ### Chrome